NikhilRachha/-Task-Tracker-App/README.md

+# Task Tracker App

-# This is a project on Task Tracker.
+ This is a project on Task Tracker.
 It includes Angular UI as well as JSON-server for our mock backend

 ## Usage